microsoft/rats/docs/scenarios/scenarios_1.md

 1. Train pytorch model, using training and validation datasets.
 Single machine.
 Monitor training as it proceeds.
 Store trained model.

+### OneML key features

+* Scatter / gather distributed processing for scale (e.g. parallel FET calculation)
+* Future: Use Spark for scale in early stages of preprocessing, then transform to numpy matrices or Pandas dataframes

 # Scenario: train and validate P2 models

 1. For each of ~200 antigens